rozumum/sql_glasses/README.md

 # sql_glasses
-usage funnels
+Usage funnels analysis.
-I used SQL to analyse different Warby Parker’s marketing funnels in order to calculate conversion rates.
+I performed SQL join and window functions to analyze different Warby Parker’s marketing funnels in order to calculate conversion rates.
+A/B testing with SQL.